tobytwigger/laravel-settings/docs/_docs/class-based.md

 ```

 Fields are currently a required property of any setting, to allow you to dynamically create setting pages.
-You can learn more about how to integrate your frontend with the form schema in the [integrate documentation](integrating.md).

 ### Validation